Erongarícuaro

 Erongarícuaro, which means "Place of waiting" in the Purepecha language, is a town in the Mexican state of Michoacán.
-It is located about an hour and a half drive to Morelia or Uruapan and just 20 minutes from the famous colonial town of Pátzcuaro.
-The estimated population is about 5,000 people.
+It is located about an hour drive to Morelia or Uruapan and just 25 minutes from the famous colonial town of Pátzcuaro.
+The estimated population is about 7,000 people.

 History

 The town

 Erongarícuaro is hidden high in the mountains of Michoacán at 2,200 m (7,130 feet) of elevation.
 To the east is Lake Pátzcuaro, one of Mexico's highest lakes.

 The town retains its ancient atmosphere.
 It consists of largely one-story adobe or plaster-over-brick buildings with red tile roofs.
 The streets are dusty cobblestones traveled by horse and car.
 The plaza has a fountain, stage and amazing collection of trees.

 Wandering the streets uphill, there is a cemetery and a chapel.